Central Office Assistant

 Primary Responsibilities

-• Create and maintain the RA on call schedule
+• Create and maintain the RD on call schedule and the Central Office Staff schedule

 • Complete projects as assigned by supervisor

-• Create and maintain bulletin boards in common spaces of the community
+• Create and maintain bulletin boards in the Central Office

-• Transport mail, supplies, flyers, and other items between the central office and the hall
+• Distribute mail, supplies, flyers, and other items to individual hall mail-boxes

 • Complete all printing requests requested through supervisor and/or RA staff

-• Collaborate with and fulfill Copy Services requests from hall staff
+• Collaborate with and fulfill Copy Services requests from ResLife staff

-• Attend Residential Office Assistant meetings with Residence Life staff
+• Attend Central Office Assistant meetings with supervisor.

 • Adhere to deadlines related to completion of tasks, projects, and turning in documents